7mm Heybridge Basin

 I can use Module B from my first fiddle yard to do this.

-Adding Module B gives me four possible layouts with three different overall lengths, all able to do much the same thing but with an extra wagon if I use the extension for the sea lock.
+Adding Module B gives me a few possible layouts with different overall lengths, all able to do much the same thing but with an extra wagon if I use the extension for the sea lock.
 If I am careful, Module B will still be able to fulfill most of its original role as a headshunt in the fiddle yard project too.

 Of course, if I had made my sample track 20 mm longer this could be up and running in an hour, but I made the track for a display case and then decided the display looked much better without it . . .